kerberos-io/factory/kubernetes/README.md

 Just like `docker`, you bring your Kubernetes cluster where you want `edge` or `cloud`; private or public.
 Depending where you will host and how (e.g. managed Kubernetes cluster vs self-hosted) you'll have less/more responsibilities and/or control.
 Where and how is totally up to you, and your company preferences.

-This installation guide will slight modify depending on if you are self-hosting or leveraging a managed Kubernetes service by a cloud provider.
+This installation guide will slighy modify depending on if you are self-hosting or leveraging a managed Kubernetes service by a cloud provider.
 Within a self-hosted installation you'll be required to install specific Kubernetes resources yourself, such as persistent volumes, storage and a load balancer.

 ![Kerberos Factory deployments](assets/kerberosfactory-deployments.svg)